ventipay/ventipay-plugin-prestashop/README.md

 ## About

-This repository provides a plugin to connect PrestaShop with Ventipay
+This repository provides a plugin to connect PrestaShop with Venti